When: Next cohort begins ~ September 2024

 - Month 1 – Radical Relaxation

-- Month 2 – The Instruction that Merges Love & Wisdom
+- Month 2 – Love As An Attitude

 - Make meditation a top priority in your life for these five months